 The recruitment mechanism we used is a variation on standard preferential attachment models, though there are some important distinctions.
-For example, the resulting out degree distribution we find is not heavy tailed [48, 49] and appears to be independent of the recruitment index k.
-We also found the distribution of criminal position relative to the kingpin is well approximated by a shifted gamma distribution with parameters depending on the initial configuration, on the recruitment index k, and on the maximum network size n^ .
-Other fitting functions could be possible as well, and determining the exact mathematical form of the distribution is an open problem.
+For example, the resulting out degree distribution we find is not heavy tailed [61,62] and appears to be independent of the recruitment index k.
+We also found the distribution of criminal position relative to the kingpin to be well approximated by a shifted $\Gamma$ distribution with parameters depending on the initial configuration, on the recruitment index k, and on the maximum network size $n^$ .
 Our model yielded a linear relationship between the number of street criminals and the recruitment rate k, for which we provided a heuristic justification.
 A more rigorous framework could be useful to determine the relationship between criminals of higher degree than street criminals and k.
-This is a more difficult task than what presented in this work for street criminals, since the distribution would depend on the exact topography of the network.
+This is a more difficult task than what was presented in this work for street criminals, since the distribution would depend on the exact topography of the network.

-Law enforcement pursuit and arrest was modeled as a dark network disruption problem.
-We introduced and analyzed the efficacy of several strategies that could be used, beginning on a full ternary tree of height three.
-For a preset value of $p = q = q^$ we can heuristically determine the most effective strategy on a dark network to be $Q_D(q^)$, when the pursuit ends upon reaching criminals with at least q^ connections and for moderate values of q^ .
-Indeed, strategy $Q_D(q^)$ yields comparable or larger eradication probabilities than $Q_A(q^)$.
-The optimal value of the arrest parameter q^ will depend on the recruitment rate k and on the overall population size n^ .
-For example, from Fig. 9 it appears that $Q_D(8)$ is more effective than $Q_D(3)$ only when $k \gtrsim 40$ for all values of n^ with the opposite being true for smaller values of k.
+Law enforcement pursuit and arrest were modeled as a dark network disruption problem.
+We introduced and analyzed the efficacy of three investigative strategies that could be used: $Q_D(p)$ with a preset number of investigations, p, before an arrest is carried out; $Q_A(q)$ by seeking out a criminal with at least q connections; and $Q_I$ by reaching the kingpin.
+For a preset value of $p = q = q^$ we can heuristically determine the most effective strategy on a dark network to be $Q_D(q^)$ , when the pursuit ends upon reaching criminals with at least $q^$ connections and for moderate values of $q^$ .
+Indeed, strategy $Q_D(q^)$ yields comparable or larger eradication probabilities than $Q_A(q^)$ .
+The optimal value of the arrest parameter $q^$ will depend on the recruitment rate k and on the overall population size $n^$ .
+For example, from Fig. 9 it appears that $Q_D(8)$ is more effective than $Q_D(3)$ only when $k \gtrsim 40$ for all values of $n^$ with the opposite being true for smaller values of k.
 Also in terms of minimizing costs and decreasing eradication times strategy $Q_D(q^)$ is more efficient than strategy $Q_A(q^)$ as can be seen from Fig. 11.
-These results are consistent with previous network models where the optimal disruptor strategy involved seeking the nodes of highest detectable degree on the network [14, 15].
+This result is consistent with previous models of fixed networks where the optimal disruptor strategy includes seeking the nodes of highest detectable degree [13,14,17].

-We also find that as k increases and the network grows at a faster rate, the eradication probability decreases and either the kingpin is captured in the early stages of network growth or it will never be.
-This result is in agreement with previous results on attempting to dismantle operating criminal networks.
-For example, in the network model of Dujin $et\ al.$ discussed above every single disruption strategy proposed was largely ineffective except when performed during the nascency phase of the criminal organization [13] .
+We also find that, as k increases and the network grows at a faster rate, the eradication probability decreases and either the kingpin is captured in the early stages of network growth or it will never be.
+This result provides a mathematical foundation to the commonsense notion of beneficial quick intervention and is in agreement with previous results on attempts to dismantle operational criminal networks.
+For example, in studies of drug trafficking networks in the Netherlands every disruption strategy proposed was largely ineffective except when performed during the nascent phase of the criminal organization [12].
 While the disruption and recruitment processes analyzed in the latter work are different from ours, we can draw a similar conclusion on the importance of "proactively" attacking organized crime networks before they become too entrenched within society and eradication proves more and more elusive.